ItsJonQ/jonquach/_pages/about.md

 topCaption: "Shucks!
 You wanna know more about me? ❤️"
 ---

-I'm a self-taught _Designer / Developer_ with experience in both (I started first with Design).
-I'm proficient in a handful of [coding languages](https://github.com/itsjonq), but my absolute fav. is CSS.
+I'm a self-taught Designer + Developer, with proficiency in a handful of [coding languages](https://github.com/itsjonq).
+My absolute favourite is CSS!

 <!-- more -->

-> **I love CSS.** It's so wonderfully creative, expressively fun, and generally mis-understood.
+> **I love CSS.** It's so wonderfully creative and expressively powerful (and fun).

-Having experience in design and development allows me to effectively make an impact in both disciplines.
-In other words, I make both sides happier and get along better, together.
+Having experience in design and development allows me to make an impact in both disciplines.
+In other words, I make both sides happier and get along better - together.

-When I'm not doing overly-ambitious (and possibly silly) things like, I don't know, inventing a way to [write CSS unit tests](https://developer.helpscout.com/seed/css-unit-testing/), or building a [React component library](https://github.com/helpscout/blue) from scratch, I dabble in the world of _illustration_, specifically character / mascot design.
+When I'm not doing overly-ambitious (and possibly silly) things like, I don't know, inventing a way to [write CSS unit tests](https://developer.helpscout.com/seed/css-unit-testing/), or building a [React component library](https://github.com/helpscout/blue) from scratch, I dabble in the world of _illustration_, specifically character/mascot design.

 (Fun fact: I started off as a graphic artist.)